Geolocation precision and possibilities

-So adding GPS to Sigfox device makes only sense when you can be sure the device sees the sky, doesn't need many positions or provide large battery and you can afford the price of the device.
+So adding GPS to the Sigfox device makes only sense when you can be sure the device sees the sky, doesn't need many positions, or provide a large battery and you can afford the price of the device.

 On the opposite end is the Sigfox (Atlas) Geolocation service that uses just Sigfox messages and their strengths to determine the location.

 - No additional HW or processing is necessary.